Startown Liberty

 Startown Liberty is a 1984 role-playing game supplement, written by J. Andrew Keith under the pen-name of John Marshal for Traveller published by Gamelords.

 Contents

 Startown Liberty is a supplement which provides encounters and events to take place in the area near the starport of a world.

 Publication history

 Startown Liberty was written by John Marshal, with art by William H. Keith Jr., and was published in 1984 by Gamelords as a digest-sized 48-page book.

 Reception

 Stephen Nutt reviewed Startown Liberty for Imagine magazine, and stated that "Startown liberty is not a full scenario, it is a play-aid.
 As such it is really useful to a referee and it can be used over and over again."

+Tony Watson reviewed Startown Liberty for Different Worlds magazine and stated that "Given the ubiquitous presence of Startowns around starports, the fascination they hold for player-character, and their utility as a place to start or continue an adventure, Startown Liberty is a useful supplement indeed.
+As the designer suggests, the encounters listed in the book can be used as red herrings, a means to interject an important bit of information into the course of a scenario, or as the starting point of a new adventure.
+Just as important, Startown Liberty serves as a tool to provide a little 'local color' to a playing session, giving the players a true feel for a 'wretched hive of scum and villainy.'"

 Tony Watson reviewed Startown Liberty in The Space Gamer No. 72.
 Watson commented that "Startown Liberty is a fine way to provide a playing group with diversion, red herrings, or a necessary contact."